-HISTORY OF LAS OLAS RESORT AND LA BARQUETA PLANTATION
+HISTORY OF LAS OLAS BEACH RESORT AND LA BARQUETA PLANTATION

-Las Olas Resort is located on La Barqueta Plantation, oceanfront on 18 kms of pristine grey silver sand beach, on the western pacific coast of Panamá, is a 4th generation family-owned plantation.
+Las Olas Beach Resort is located on La Barqueta Plantation, oceanfront 9 miles (18 kms) of pristine grey silver sand beach, on the western pacific coast of Panamá, is a 4th generation family-owned plantation.
 It has been one of the most important agricultural areas in the province of Chiriquí since the 1600’s.

 In 1885, Antonio Anguizola de La Lastra raised vast amounts of cattle on his property and named it La Barqueta, after the latin word barquin, (a person who travels from one place to another by boat).
 Traveling around the plantation’s wetlands, flloded riverbanks and poorly accessible roads by boat, was common at that time.